dNamiLab/dNami/doc/usage/quickstart.rst

         # -- Update total energy
         et [:] = eos_e(rho[:],p0) + dn.cst(0.5)*u0*u0

 During the time loop, the user can set the frequency at which operations and outputs take place.
 A few example steps are given here.
-First, the RHS is updated using the R-K scheme implemented in dNami.
+First, the RHS is updated using the RK scheme implemented in dNami.
 Filtering is applied every ``mod_filter`` timesteps.
 A restart file i.e. the current state of the primitive variables at time ``ti`` is written out at a frequency ``mod_rstart``.
 Finally, run information such a global extrema and CFL values are printed to the standard output every ``mod_output``.
 Other run-time output are possible via the ``write_data`` function (e.g. the user can write out the pressure at a custom frequency).

 .. code-block:: python